A look back at the most popular A-series 35mm SLR film camera model from Canon.

 The main switch control is a small 3-position lever on the right shoulder of the top plate.
 The three positions are:

-• L - Locks the shutter and switches the camera off.
+- L - Locks the shutter and switches the camera off.

-• T - Setting for the camera 10-second Self-Timer, actuated by the Shutter Release Button.
-Self-Timer actuation can be canceled by pressing the Battery Check button.
+- T - Setting for the camera 10-second Self-Timer, actuated by the Shutter Release Button.
+Self-timer actuation can be canceled by pressing the Battery Check button.

 Activating The Exposure Meter

-The exposure meter of the Canon AE-1 Program can be activated both by half-pressing the Shutter Release Button or by pressing the Exposure Preview Switch which is located on the right vertical of the lens housing mount, just above the Stop-Down Lever.
+The exposure meter of the Canon AE-1 Program can be activated both by half-pressing the Shutter Release Button or by pressing the Exposure Preview Switch located on the right vertical of the lens housing mount, just above the Stop-Down Lever.

 Programmed AE Mode